janwilmake/fetch-each/README.md

 ![](public/graph.drawio.svg)

 fetch-each allows creating queues while you can still get still await the response of every item and execute the rest of your code after.
 This creates a much simpler way to do workflows.
 Because of the ability of queues to scale in parallel, fetch-each makes expensive operations much faster to complete in a worker environment.
-For example, the above example could take just 5 seconds.
+For example, I've successfully ran 10k LLM prompts in under 3 minutes with this single-queue setup.